oschwengers/tadrep/README.md

 ## Description

-TaDReP facilitates the rapid screening of target plasmids within a singe genome or entire genome cohorts.
+TaDReP facilitates the rapid screening of target plasmids within single genomes or genome cohorts.

-TaDReP is a tool for the targeted detection and reconstruction of reference plasmids with bacterial draft assemblies.
-Contigs from draft assemblies are aligned against reference plasmid sequences via BLAST+ and rigourously filtered for contig-wise coverage and identity thresholds.
+It detects and reconstructs reference plasmids within bacterial draft assemblies via contig alignments.
+Therefore, contigs from draft assemblies are aligned against reference plasmid sequences via BLAST+ and rigourously filtered for contig-wise coverage and identity thresholds.
 Reference plasmids are finally detected and reconstructed upon strict plasmid-wise coverage and identity thresholds.

 ## Installation